jspw/Test-Hadoop/RUN_HADOOP.md

 We now have a jar file : `ProductSalePerCountry.jar`

-We need to download and copy the `input file` (CSV file) into the docker container : So Open your local machine terminal and run command : `docker localFileLocation containerId:directoryName`
+We need to download and copy the `input file` (CSV file) into the docker container : So Open your local machine terminal and run command : `docker cp  localFileLocation containerId:directoryName`

 Create a folder named input inside hadoop hdfs (in container terminal) : `hdfs dfs -mkdir input`